-Albert Einstein, in his infinite wisdom, discovered that the total energy of an object is equal to the mass of the object multiplied by the square of the speed of light.
+Albert Einstein discovered that the total energy of an object is equal to the mass of the object multiplied by the square of the speed of light.
 His formula for atomic energy, E = mc2, has become the most recognized mathematical formula in the world.
 According to his equation, any change in the energy of an object causes a change in the mass of that object.
 The change in energy can come in many forms, including mechanical, thermal, electromagnetic, chemical, electrical or nuclear.
-Energy is all around us.
-The lights in your home, a microwave, a telephone, the sun; all transmit energy.
-Even though the solar energy that heats the earth is quite different from the energy used to run up a hill, energy, as the first law of thermodynamics tells us, can be neither created nor destroyed.
-It is simply changed from one form to another.

-phate—AMP; and inorganic phosphate, Pi).
+The energy for all physical activity comes from the conversion of high-energy phosphates (adenosine triphosphate—ATP) to lower-energy phosphates (adenosine diphosphate—ADP; adenosine monophosphate—AMP; and inorganic phosphate, Pi).
 During this breakdown (hydrolysis) of ATP, which is a water-requiring process, a proton, energy and heat are produced: ATP + H2O = ADP + Pi + H+ + energy + heat.
 Since our muscles don’t store much ATP, we must constantly resynthesize it.
 The hydrolysis and resynthesis of ATP is thus a circular process—ATP is hydrolyzed into ADP and Pi, and then ADP and Pi combine to resynthesize ATP.
 Alternatively, two ADP molecules can combine to produce ATP and AMP: ADP + ADP = ATP + AMP.

-Like many other animals, humans produce ATP through three metabolic pathways that consist of many enzyme-catalyzed chemical reactions: the phosphagen system, glycolysis and the aerobic system.
+Like many other animals, humans produce ATP through three metabolic energy pathways that consist of many enzyme-catalyzed chemical reactions: the phosphagen system, glycolysis and the aerobic system.
 Which pathway your clients use for the primary production of ATP depends on how quickly they need it and how much of it they need.
-Lifting heavy weights, for instance, requires energy much more quickly than jogging on the treadmill, necessitating the reliance on different energy systems.
+Lifting heavy weights, for instance, requires energy much more quickly than jogging on the treadmill, necessitating the reliance on different metabolic energy systems.
 However, the production of ATP is never achieved by the exclusive use of one energy system, but rather by the coordinated response of all energy systems contributing to different degrees.

 Creatine phosphate (CP), which is stored in skeletal muscles, donates a phosphate to ADP to produce ATP: ADP + CP = ATP + C. No carbohydrate or fat is used in this process; the regeneration of ATP comes solely from stored CP.
 Since this process does not need oxygen to resynthesize ATP, it is anaerobic, or oxygen-independent.
-As the fastest way to resynthesize ATP, the phosphagen system is the predominant energy system used for all-out exercise lasting up to about 10 seconds.
+As the fastest way to resynthesize ATP, the phosphagen system is the predominant metabolic energy system used for all-out exercise lasting up to about 10 seconds.
 However, since there is a limited amount of stored CP and ATP in skeletal muscles, fatigue occurs rapidly.

 For every molecule of glucose broken down to pyruvate through glycolysis, two molecules of usable ATP are produced (Brooks et al. 2000).
 Thus, very little energy is produced through this pathway, but the trade-off is that you get the energy quickly.
 Once pyruvate is formed, it has two fates: conversion to lactate or conversion to a metabolic intermediary molecule called acetyl coenzyme A (acetyl-CoA), which enters the mitochondria for oxidation and the production of more ATP (Robergs & Roberts 1997).
 Conversion to lactate occurs when the demand for oxygen is greater than the supply (i.e., during anaerobic exercise).
 Conversely, when there is enough oxygen available to meet the muscles’ needs (i.e., during aerobic exercise), pyruvate (via acetyl-CoA) enters the mitochondria and goes through aerobic metabolism.

 When oxygen is not supplied fast enough to meet the muscles’ needs (anaerobic glycolysis), there is an increase in hydrogen ions (which causes the muscle pH to decrease; a condition called acidosis) and other metabolites (ADP, Pi and potassium ions).
 Acidosis and the accumulation of these other metabolites cause a number of problems inside the muscles, including inhibition of specific enzymes involved in metabolism and muscle contraction, inhibition of the release of calcium (the trigger for muscle contraction) from its storage site in muscles, and interference with the muscles’ electrical charges (Enoka & Stuart 1992; Glaister 2005; McLester 1997).
 As a result of these changes, muscles lose their ability to contract effectively, and muscle force production and exercise intensity ultimately decrease.

-Since humans evolved for aerobic activities (Hochachka, Gunga & Kirsch 1998; Hochachka & Monge 2000), it’s not surprising that the aerobic system, which is dependent on oxygen, is the most complex of the three energy systems.
+Since humans evolved for aerobic activities (Hochachka, Gunga & Kirsch 1998; Hochachka & Monge 2000), it’s not surprising that the aerobic system, which is dependent on oxygen, is the most complex of the three metabolic energy systems.
 The metabolic reactions that take place in the presence of oxygen are responsible for most of the cellular energy produced by the body.
 However, aerobic metabolism is the slowest way to resynthesize ATP.
-Oxygen, as the patriarch of metabolism, knows that it is worth the wait, as it controls the fate of endurance and is the sustenance of life.
+Oxygen, as the leader of metabolism, knows that it is worth the wait, as it controls the fate of endurance and is the sustenance of life.
 “I’m oxygen,” it says to the muscle, with more than a hint of superiority.
 “I can give you a lot of ATP, but you will have to wait for it.”

 The aerobic system—which includes the Krebs cycle (also called the citric acid cycle or TCA cycle) and the electron transport chain—uses blood glucose, glycogen and fat as fuels to resynthesize ATP in the mitochondria of muscle

-cells (see the sidebar “Energy System Characteristics”).
+cells (see “Energy System Characteristics” below).
 Given its location, the aerobic system is also called mitochondrial respiration.
 When using carbohydrate, glucose and glycogen are first metabolized through glycolysis, with the resulting pyruvate used to form acetyl-CoA, which enters the Krebs cycle.
 The electrons produced in the Krebs cycle are then transported through the electron transport chain, where ATP and water are produced (a process called oxidative phosphorylation) (Robergs & Roberts 1997).
 Complete oxidation of glucose via glycolysis, the Krebs cycle and the electron transport chain produces 36 molecules of ATP for every molecule of glucose broken down (Robergs & Roberts 1997).
 Thus, the aerobic system produces 18 times more ATP than does anaerobic glycolysis from each glucose molecule.